Listeria outbreak linked to packaged salad kills 4 - NewsBreak

 Listeria outbreak linked to packaged salad kills 4

-(WWTI) — The Center of Disease Control and Prevention is currently investigating two separate Listeria outbreaks in the U.S. According to the CDC, this outbreak has been linked to packaged salad produced by both Fresh Express and Dole.Salad products recalled in 19 states; FDA investigates link to listeria outbreak
+(WWTI) — The Center of Disease Control and Prevention is currently investigating two separate Listeria outbreaks in the United States.

+According to the CDC, this outbreak has been linked to packaged salad produced by both Fresh Express and Dole.Coca-Cola, Sprite, Minute Maid recalled over potential presence of metal pieces

 Brands in this recall include Fresh Express, Bowl & Basket, Giant Eagle, Little Salad Bar, Marketside, O Organics, Signature Farms, Simply Nature, Weis Fresh from the Field, and Wellsley Farms Organic.